Assyrian flag

-Its two components, the star of Utu/Shamash, which was a symbol for the god Shamash, and which was also standardly used on poles since the Akkadian Empire as a symbol for the nation, is combined with the ancient symbol of the god Ashur.
+The Assyrian flag (ܐܬܐ ܐܬܘܪܝܬܐ ʾāṯā ʾāṯōrāytā or ܐܬܐ ܕܐܬܘܪ ʾāṯā d-ʾāṯōr) is widely used to represent the Assyrian nation in the homeland and in the diaspora.
+The flag was first designed by George Bit Atanus in 1968, and was adopted in 1971 during a gathering of Assyrian organizations.
+The Assyrian Universal Alliance, Bet-Nahrain Democratic Party, Assyrian Democratic Organization, and all participants at the Assyrian Universal Alliance World Congress are believed to be some of the first organizations to have adopted the modern Assyrian flag.

-George Bit Atanus first designed the flag in 1968; the Assyrian Universal Alliance, Assyrian National Federation and Bet-Nahrain Democratic Party all adopted the flag in 1971.
-The flag has a white background with a golden circle at the center, surrounded by a four-pointed star in blue.
+The flag has a white background with a golden circle at the center, surrounded by a four-pointed star in blue, representing the ancient sun god Shamash.
 Four triple-colored (red-white-blue), widening, wavy stripes connect the center to the four corners of the flag.
-The figure of pre-Christian Assyrian God Ashur, known from Iron Age iconography, features above the centre.
+The figure of pre-Christian Assyrian God Ashur, known from Iron Age iconography, features above the center.

 Symbolism

 The golden circle at the center represents the sun, which, by its exploding and leaping flames, generates heat and light to sustain the earth and all its living things.
 The four-pointed star surrounding the sun symbolizes the land, its light blue color symbolizing tranquility.
+Together, they form the main star present on the flag which represents the sun deity Shamash, also known as Utu.
+He was worshipped in the ancient Mesopotamian region, and was apparently the deity who provided leaders like Hammurabi, Ur-Nammu, and Gudea with divine laws.

 The wavy stripes extending from the center to the four corners of the flag represent the three major rivers of the Assyrian homeland: the Tigris, the Euphrates, and the Great Zab.
 The lines are small at the center and become wider as they spread out from the circle.
-The dark blue represents the Euphrates.
+The dark blue stripes stands for plentitude, and represents the Euphrates.
 The red stripes, whose blood-red hue stands for courage, glory, and pride, represent the Tigris.
 The white lines in between the two great rivers symbolize the Great Zab; its white color stands for tranquility and peace.
 Some interpret the red, white, and blue will gather all the Assyrians back to their homeland to stand strong and fight for what they want and what they have gained.

-The star on the flag is the old star symbol associated with Shamash, also known as Utu, the sun deity also associated with the planet Saturn.
-He was worshipped in the ancient Mesopotamian region.
-He was apparently the deity who provided leaders like Hammurabi, Ur-Nammu, and Gudea with divine laws.

-The archer figure symbolizes the pre-Christian god Ashur.

-Previous flags
+The archer figure above the star of Shamash symbolizes the ancient Assyrian god Ashur, shown in a battle stance with a bow and arrow.
+The original version of the flag adopted by the Assyrian Universal Alliance had the Shamash in bronze, blue, and white coloring that represented the engravings of Ashur found at the British Museum.
+Other variations of the flag show the Ashur symbol in all red or gold, or just leave it out altogether.